Aitor Karanka

-Aitor Karanka de la Hoz (Basque and /es/; born 18 September 1973) is a Spanish football manager and former player.
+Aitor Karanka de la Hoz (Basque and /es/; born 18 September 1973) is a Spanish former professional footballer who played as a central defender, currently a manager.

-Save for a brief spell in the United States at age 32, Karanka played solely in Spain for Athletic Bilbao and Real Madrid, appearing in 275 La Liga matches over 13 seasons and winning six honours with the latter.
+Save for a brief spell in the United States at age 32, he played solely in Spain for Athletic Bilbao and Real Madrid, appearing in 275 La Liga matches over 13 seasons and winning six honours with the latter club.
 He earned one cap for Spain, in 1995.

-Karanka started his managerial career in the late 2000s, working as assistant manager at Real Madrid during José Mourinho's tenure as manager from 2010 to 2013.
-He was appointed manager of EFL Championship club Middlesbrough in 2013, guiding them to promotion to the Premier League in 2016 before being dismissed the following year.
-He then managed Nottingham Forest and Birmingham City in the Championship, before brief top-flight spells at Granada in Spain and Maccabi Tel Aviv in the Israeli Premier League.
+Karanka started working as a coach in the late 2000s, beginning as assistant manager at Real Madrid during José Mourinho's tenure from 2010 to 2013.
+He was appointed at EFL Championship club Middlesbrough in 2013, guiding them to promotion to the Premier League in 2016 before being dismissed the following year.
+He was subsequently in charge of Nottingham Forest and Birmingham City in the Championship, before brief top-flight spells at Granada in Spain and Maccabi Tel Aviv in the Israeli Premier League.